younginnovations/younginnovations.github.io/job-detail-senior-software-engineer-node.md

         <div class="requirements">
             <h1 class="heading__title">Your experience</h1>
             <ul class="list">
-                <li>At least 3 years of experience as a Sr. Developer and leading project teams</li>
+                <li>At least 3 years of experience as a Sr. Developer/ Software Engineer and leading project teams</li>
                 <li>Strong command over Object oriented programming concepts</li>
                 <li>Proficient in Nodejs and Express Framework</li>
                 <li>Proficient in vanilla javascript and experience in at least one of the MV frameworks</li>